ROCm/omnitrace/docs/reference/development-guide.rst

 possible to perform tasks such as periodically enabling tracing for brief periods of time in between long periods without data collection while the application runs.
-The syntax follows the format ``clock_identifier:delay:capture_duration:cycles``, so a value of ``10:1:3`` represents the following sequence of operations:
+The syntax follows the format ``clock_identifier:delay:capture_duration:cycles``, so a value of ``10:1:3`` for the last three parameters represents the following sequence of operations:

-* 10 seconds where no data is collected, then one second where it is
+* Ten seconds where no data is collected, then one second where it is
-* 10 seconds where no data is collected, then one second where it is
+* Ten seconds where no data is collected, then one second where it is
-* 10 seconds where no data is collected, then one second where it is
+* Ten seconds where no data is collected, then one second where it is
-* stop
+* Stop

 As another example, ``OMNITRACE_TRACE_PERIODS = realtime:10:1:5 process_cputime:10:2:20`` translates
 to this sequence: